SBA Loan Problems: Barriers to the Small Business Loan Market

-We will analyze your SBA loan problems and advise you on potential solutions such as an SBA offer in compromise for your SBA loan default.
+We provide people who are facing an SBA loan default with solutions.
+We analyze SBA loan problems and provide solutions such as an SBA offer in compromise.

 Small businesses facing a loan default must take immediate action.
 A default could provide their lender with the legal right to seize all collateral used to secure the loan.
 This could include the building from which their company operates.
 Since these loans are backed by a personal guarantee and government funding, they require specific actions through an attorney.
 Local attorneys could help business owners acquire a SBA Offer in Compromise to settle their debt.